 Quality of the website – The overall quality of a website matters.
 Google will not show pages from websites that don’t meet their quality standards.

-Date of publication – For news related queries, Google wants to show the latest results so date of publication is also taken into account.
+Date of publication – For news-related queries, Google wants to show the latest results so the date of publication is also taken into account.

 A page that has a lot of references (backlinks), from other websites is considered to be more popular than other pages with no links and thus has more chances in getting picked up by the algorithms.
 This process is also known as Off-Page SEO.